aws-samples/eks-workshop-developers/website/docs/introduction/java/workshop-setup.md

 You have now successfully opened Cloud9 instance.

-You can find the workshop code in the left sidebar to navigate through the files.
-You can close the welcome window and use `New terminal` command to open the terminal window and execute the commands in the workshop:
+After opening the Cloud9 instance, you can find the workshop code in the left sidebar.
+You can close the welcome window and use the "New terminal" command to open the terminal window and execute the commands provided in the workshop.

 ![cloud9-new-terminal](./images/cloud9-new-terminal.png)